-On June 30 1921 Alfred Watkins had an extraordinary revelation.
-As he stood on a Herefordshire hillside, it came to him that straight tracks criss-crossed the landscape, connecting ancient and spiritual sites.
+An antiquarian, inventor and pioneer photographer, Alfred Watkins was a born and bred Herefordian who knew the county's byways like the back of his hand.
+On June 30 1921 he had an extraordinary revelation.
+Standing on a Herefordshire hillside, it came to him that straight lines of sight criss-crossed the landscape, connecting ancient and spiritual sites.

 He christened them ley lines and regarded them as we might imagine a Neolithic Sat Nav – straight tracks enabling our ancestors to situate themselves in the landscape and navigate through it.
-The Watkins Way visits the county’s ley line highlights as it meanders along country lanes and through river valleys before climbing to hilltops with awe-inspiring views.
+The Watkins Way commemorates the centenary of his discovery.
+It visits the county’s ley line highlights, meandering along country lanes and through river valleys before climbing to hilltops with awe-inspiring views.

 The Watkins Way